rbreske-cimt/mtls-rest-job-worker/README.md

-# mtls-rest-job-worker
+# mTLS-REST-Job-Worker
-Camunda 8 Example for a job worker using mtls
+Camunda 8 Example for a job worker, communicating with a REST service, using mtls.

 ### Connection Setup